The Main Hot Tub Start-up Chemicals and How to Use Them

 • Avoid mixing different brands or chemicals, as compatibility may vary between them.

-How to Store and Handle Hot tub Chemicals Safely
+How to Store and Handle Hot Tub Chemicals Safely

 Here are some tips on how to store and handle hot tub chemicals safely: